Report from the Kubernetes Patterns 2nd Edition Reading Group

 • Configuration Template

-Both patterns are topics closely related to CI/CD design and team operational policies.
-It was a great achievement to be able to discuss not only the individual options but also how they can be applied to our own operations.
+All of these patterns are closely related to CI/CD design and team operational policies.
+A major achievement was not only learning about each option as knowledge, but also discussing how we could implement them in our own operations.

 Part 5

-Part 5, "Security Patterns," introduced basic principles and practical examples for safely running applications on Kubernetes from various perspectives.
-Based on perspectives such as minimizing the attack surface, protecting confidential information, and access control, security design concepts and actual challenges were clearly organized, and much of the content was immediately applicable in the field.
+Part Five, "Security Patterns," presented fundamental policies and practical examples for securely operating applications on Kubernetes from various perspectives.
+Focusing on aspects such as minimizing the attack surface, protecting confidential information, and access control, the concepts of security design and actual challenges were clearly organized, and much of the content was immediately applicable in practice.

 • allowPrivilegeEscalation: false